agero-core/validator/README.md

             return new ValidationError(nameof(Text), "Text must be specified.");

         if(Id > 1000 && Id < 2000)
-            return new ValidationError(nameof(Text), "Id cannot have a value between 1000 and 2000.");
+            return new ValidationError(nameof(Id), "Id cannot have a value between 1000 and 2000.");

         return null;
     }